codio-c5/C5-Development/.guides/content/Meetup--Applications-That-Use-PKI-fdf6.md

 Research each of these applications on the Internet to answer the following questions:

 - What does the acronym stand for?
-- How is it used?
+- How is the application used?

 |||guidance
 **Instructor's Note:** As a Meetup, divide your class into groups and have each group take on one of the ciphers.
 Have the groups report back to the class at large with their findings.